The Best Robot Vacuums, Tested by HGTV Editors

 We could all use some help with our neverending household chores.
 But when humans won't pitch in, it's a relief to know that we can turn to robots — robot vacuums, that is.
 These ingenious little machines excel at cutting down on manual work, and they easily fit under beds and couches, reaching places that don't frequently get cleaned.
 If you're looking for the perfect hands-off cleaning partner, then a robot vacuum will definitely help you stay on top of daily messes.

 Before getting into the nitty-gritty, you should know about a few key features that pretty much come standard these days and will help narrow your options.
 Most models, including our picks, are controlled with an app, making it easy to start a cleaning session whenever you want, wherever you are.
-Stairs are not an issue thanks to drop-sensing technology, and voice-enabled startup is widely available.
+Stairs are not an issue thanks to drop-sensing technology, and voice-enabled startup is widely available if you desire smart home device compatibility.
 Dustbin sizes vary but don't change the fact that you'll have to empty it at least twice a week if you run the robot daily.
 Some vacuums come with side brush attachments, but we found that these really didn't make a difference and are more of a nuisance than a bonus.

 Expect to shell out at least $300 for a good robot vacuum, i.e. one that doesn't require lots of manual adjustments.
 While robot vacuums do relieve you of manual work, they don't necessarily get the job done quicker.
-In general, robot vacuums won't be agile or strong enough to replace the job of an upright vacuum, but they're perfect for picking up dirt, crumbs and pet hair in high-traffic areas.
-So, now that you've got the basic facts, it all comes down to the details.
+In general, robot vacuums won't be agile or strong enough to replace the job of an upright or stick vacuum, but they're perfect for picking up dirt, crumbs and pet hair in high-traffic areas.
+Robot vacuums also won't be able to go everywhere that a traditional vacuum can (like stairs).
+In other words, hold onto your stick or upright vacuum for detailed cleaning.
+Now that you've got the basic facts, it all comes down to the details.

 Here are some questions to ask yourself before purchasing a robot vacuum: